Kristoffer0202/itu-sdse-project/README.md

 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
+├── go.mod             <- file to define the module and required dependencies │
+├── go.sum             <- Locks versions with checksums to ensure integrity │
+├── pipeline.go        <- Dagger workflow pipeline
 │
-├── go.mod
+├── LICENSE            <- Open-source license
 │
-├── go.sum
-│
-├── pipeline.go
-│
-├── LICENSE            <- Open-source license if one is chosen │
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` │